MLi-lab-Bioinformatics-NJUCM/HerbiV/README.md

 - Using the project's own datasets for analysis, instead of using public datasets from other databases.
 Updated the entire analysis architecture and greatly accelerated the analysis speed;
 - Added a naive Bayes model-based importance evaluation model for TCM.

+####  0.1a2(2323.3.29)

+- The dataset is downloaded with herbiv, no need to specify the dataset storage path.